oldrev/jasper/README.md

 # Sandwych.Jasper

-A Lisp S-Expression style JSON predicate parser for Linq.
+A Lisp S-Expression style JSON predicate parser for LINQ.

+It works on all LINQ implemention, included:

+* LINQ TO Objects
+* LINQ TO XML
+* NHibernate
+* EntityFramework Core
+* Dapper
+* etc...

 # Usage